Update: Even more OIL-FREE salad dressings in my new ebook.

 Initially the combination didn’t quite come together for me in terms of flavor balance.
 After a few rounds of testing this week – ta-dah!
 The magic happened.
 The applesauce blends and helps emulsify the other ingredients so that you have a thicker, more rich and full-bodied textured dressing.

-“Magical” No-Oil Vinaigrette
+“Magical” No-Oil Salad Dressing

 This dressing uses applesauce to emulsify the ingredients and produce a surprisingly thick vinaigrette that is virtually fat-free!
 Try it as is first, and then play with some of the seasonings to your own preferences.